 Weight loss without trying

 Early esophageal cancer typically causes no signs or symptoms.

 Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.

-If you've been diagnosed with Barrett's esophagus, a precancerous condition that increases your risk of esophageal cancer caused by chronic acid reflux, ask your doctor what signs and symptoms to watch for that may signal that your condition is worsening.
+If you've been diagnosed with Barrett's esophagus, a precancerous condition caused by chronic acid reflux, your risk of esophageal cancer is higher.
+Ask your doctor what signs and symptoms to watch for that may signal that your condition is worsening.

-Screening for esophageal cancer isn't done routinely except for patients with Barrett's esophagus because of a lack of other easily identifiable high-risk groups.
+Screening for esophageal cancer may be an option for people with Barrett's esophagus.
 If you have Barrett's esophagus, discuss the pros and cons of screening with your doctor.